footprintanalytics/awesome-web3/analysis_techniques/product_feature.md

 Iceberg can be very well integrated with calculation engines such as Spark, Flink, Trino, etc. We can choose the most suitable calculation method for each of our indicators, and choose Spark;
 For real-time computing, choose Flink;
 StarRocks - Simple ETL tasks that can be done using SQL, choose Trino.
-The current footprint is iterated through three versions, from Bigquery to OLAP to the current Iceberg + Trino, The underlying database of footprint analytics uses trino + iceberge.
+The current footprint analytics platform has iterated three versions, from Bigquery to OLAP to the current Iceberg + Trino, and now uses the syntax of trino
+The underlying database for footprint analysis uses trino + Iceberge.
 If you need to write sql, you need trino's https://trino.io/docs/current/functions.html syntax to query data